guqin/Cleaning/CodeBook.md

 [60] "finalMeanOf-fBodyGyro-std()-Z"       mean of the standard deviation of the frequency domain angular velocity Z direction
 [61] "finalMeanOf-fBodyAccMag-mean()"      mean of the mean of the magnitude of the FFT body linear  acceleration
 [62] "finalMeanOf-fBodyAccMag-std()"       mean of the standard deviation of the magnitude of the FFT body linear acceleration
-[63] "finalMeanOf-fBodyBodyAccJerkMag-mean()" mean of the mean of the magnitude of the FFT body linear acceleration derivative (Jerk)
+[63] "finalMeanOf-fBodyBodyAccJerkMag-mean()" mean of the mean of the magnitude of the FFT body linear acceleration derivative - Jerk
-[64] "finalMeanOf-fBodyBodyAccJerkMag-std()"  mean of the standard deviation of the magnitude of the FFT body linear acceleration derivative (Jerk)
+[64] "finalMeanOf-fBodyBodyAccJerkMag-std()"  mean of the standard deviation of the magnitude of the FFT body linear acceleration derivative - Jerk
 [65] "finalMeanOf-fBodyBodyGyroMag-mean()"   mean of the mean of the magnitude of the FFT angular velocity
 [66] "finalMeanOf-fBodyBodyGyroMag-std()"     mean of the standard deviation of the magnitude of the FFT angular velocity
-[67] "finalMeanOf-fBodyBodyGyroJerkMag-mean()" mean of the mean of the magnitude of the FFT angular velocity derivative (Jerk)
+[67] "finalMeanOf-fBodyBodyGyroJerkMag-mean()" mean of the mean of the magnitude of the FFT angular velocity derivative - Jerk
-[68] "finalMeanOf-fBodyBodyGyroJerkMag-std()" mean of the standard deviation of the magnitude of the FFT angular velocity derivative (Jerk)
+[68] "finalMeanOf-fBodyBodyGyroJerkMag-std()" mean of the standard deviation of the magnitude of the FFT angular velocity derivative - Jerk

 As an appendix here's the original description of the original data before transformation.
 These are quotations from the original